pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Authenticity is the reduction of phoniness toward the zero point.
 > <br/>-- <cite>A. H. Maslow</cite>

-> Every positive thought essentially holds within it a negative thought
+> Every positive thought essentially holds within it a negative thought.
 > <br/>-- <cite>Naval Ravikant</cite>

 > I realized that until I knew what was important right now, what was important